IntellectualSites/documentation/plotsquared/commands.md

 ### MIDDLE

-Teleports you to the center of the plot.
+Teleport you to the center of the plot.

+The first plot location argument is optional.
+Alternatively, it refers to the plot on which the user is currently located.

 **Usage:**
 `/plot [[world;]X;Z] middle`